PGP1/AWSLambda/README.md

 # AWS Lambda
 This repo is for version-controlling the API/Lambda functions that control the Plantly backend.

+**These lambda functions are all deployed manually, this repo simply serves as a repository for the latest version**

 Plantly uses a micro-service architecture so the functions here belong to different micro-services and different APIs.

 - IoT API - Bridge the MQTT communication between the raspberry pi and our AWS cloud